When the Writing Tools Get It Wrong

 message appearing in Grammarly after a plagiarism check

-These tools don’t exist to help writers—they exist to protect institutions, reassure middle managers, and sell fear.
+These tools don’t exist to help writers.
+They exist to reassure middle managers and sell fear.
 They manufacture distrust and profit from the illusion of certainty.

-And while all of that plays out in the background, writers are just trying to do their job—write clean, original content without getting flagged for nonsense.
+And while all of that plays out in the background, writers are just trying to do their job.

 So until you figure it out, Grammarly—stop wasting our time with features we don't need and didn’t ask for.